skurmedel/skurmedel.github.io/_posts/2019-05-20-introduction-to-simple-mtg-combinatorics.md

 ---
 layout: post
+title:  An introduction to the math of Magic the Gathering card draw
 ---

-# An introduction to Magic the Gathering probabilities

 Magic the Gathering is a card game, and card games always involve probabilities.
 Anyone who's taken a course in probability or combinatorics know card games and dice are a favourite among text book authors.